riyadhoot26/shadowfox/README.md

 # Java Development Internship - ShadowFox

 This repository contains all the tasks and projects I completed during my Java Development Internship at ShadowFox.
-The internship provided an excellent opportunity to deepen my understanding of Java programming, socket programming, unit testing, and data management.
+The internship provided an excellent opportunity to deepen my understanding of Java programming, socket programming, and data management.
 Below is a summary of the tasks, projects, and technologies used throughout the internship.

 ## Table of Contents
 - [About the Internship](#about-the-internship)